Happy Independence Day!

 So, as I said, I am disappointed that I don’t hate it here.
 It is not Philly (nor does it want to be), but I no longer have a snow shovel, which is fine by me.

 Have a safe holiday today and try to reach out to someone with political views that are not in line with your own.
-If I can make it down here in the red state of Texas (although it seems that is slowly changing), nearly everyone else can contemplate interaction with just about anyone.
 The country needs that now more than ever.